Published: April 16, 2024

 Generative Agents Simulation: A Case Study

-• Recency: recent events have higher scores
+• Recency: Recent events receive higher scores

 The generative agent architecture (Image source: Park et al. 2023):